ahsanammar-code/Covid-19-Data-Analysis/README.md

-# Covid 19 Data Analytis
+# Covid 19 Data Analytics
  This project is for Covid-19 Data Analysis Project using Python.